-If you’re new to the infrared sauna community, then you’ve probably been bombarded with tons of information.
+Updated May 2022 - If you’re new to the infrared sauna community, then you’ve probably been bombarded with tons of information.
 It can be a lot to take in, but it's important to remember as much as possible so you can make an informed buying decision.
 One of the most talked about topics in our community are full spectrum infrared saunas.
-But what is full spectrum?
+But what is the definition of full spectrum infrared light?

 The Definition of Full Spectrum